futuredesignUK/code-scanning-ado/README.md

-# Using Azure Pipelines to run CodeQL on a GitHub repo
+# Code Scanning a GitHub repo using Azure Pipelines

 ## Use Case